International sanctions against Syria: Easing sanctions in Post-Assad Syria

-US President Donald Trump with Crown Prince of Saudi Arabia Mohammed bin Salman and President of Syria Ahmed al-Sharaa in Riyadh.
+US president Donald Trump with Crown Prince of Saudi Arabia Mohammed bin Salman and President of Syria Ahmed al-Sharaa in Riyadh.
 Trump announced on 12 May that sanctions imposed on Syria would be lifted.

 A number of humanitarian aid exemptions have been embedded within the sanctions mechanisms to allow approved humanitarian aid to civilians living in Syria; nonetheless, many humanitarian aid efforts towards Syria have been blocked due to the effects of sanctions.

 In January 2025, International talks in Riyadh, Saudi Arabia called for easing sanctions on Syria after Assad's ousting.
 Saudi Arabia advocated lifting sanctions to aid reconstruction, while six EU nations proposed temporary relief in sectors like energy and banking to support humanitarian efforts.
-The U.S. issued a six-month license for limited transactions but maintained broader sanctions to "ensure human rights compliance and stability".
+The US issued a six-month license for limited transactions but maintained broader sanctions to "ensure human rights compliance and stability".

 On 24 February 2025, EU foreign policy chief Kaja Kallas announced that the European Union lifted sanctions against Syria in some key sectors, such as energy, transport, and banking.

 On 24 April 2025, the United Kingdom lifted sanctions on Syrian government bodies including the defense and interior ministries.

-On 13 May 2025, during his trip to Saudi Arabia, U.S. President Donald Trump announced that he was lifting all sanctions on Syria, stating that "they have endured enough disasters, wars, and killing" and that his administration was willing to normalize relations with Syria's new government.
+On 13 May 2025, during his trip to Saudi Arabia, US president Donald Trump announced that he was lifting all sanctions on Syria, stating that "they have endured enough disasters, wars, and killing" and that his administration was willing to normalize relations with Syria's new government.
 On 23 May 2025, the Trump administration lifted a wide range of sanctions on Syria.
 On 30 June, Trump signed an executive order lifting sanctions imposed by the United States against Syria except those linked to the Assad family and their associates and related institutions.

 On 20 May 2025, the EU lifted all economic sanctions on Syria.

+On 18 December 2025, US president Donald Trump signed the National Defense Authorization Act for Fiscal Year 2026 into law, formally repealing the Caesar Act sanctions against Syria.
+During the 2026 northeastern Syria offensive, US senator Lindsey Graham threatened to reinstate sanctions against Syria.

+On 11 May 2026, the Council of the European Union has restored the Cooperation Agreement with Syria, which was suspended since 2011.

+On 8 July 2026, Secretary of State Marco Rubio notified Congress that President Trump decided to rescind Syria's designation as a state sponsor of terrorism.
+Under U.S. law, the notification started a 45-day congressional review before the rescission could take effect.